Ondulab/Sp3ctra_VST/docs/PHOTOWAVE_VOLUME_NORMALIZATION_FIX.md

 ## Problem Description

-When playing chords in Photowave mode and releasing all fingers except one note, the remaining note's volume would briefly fluctuate and then increase abnormally.
+When playing chords in LuxWave mode and releasing all fingers except one note, the remaining note's volume would briefly fluctuate and then increase abnormally.
 This created an unpleasant audible artifact during chord releases.

 ## Root Cause Analysis